Merkoba/Meltdown/README.md

 To enable this you can use `--join-lines-user` and `--join-lines-ai`.

-To change the symbol, you can use `--join-lines-symbol 😀`
+To change the char, you can use `--join-lines-char 😀`

 It ignores triple backtick snippets, it tries to keep those lines intact.